 Forested landscapes are essential to maintaining the rural character of Mont Vernon.
 Multiple threats exist to wildlife and forests such as invasive species, development and climate change.
 Forested landscapes perform many ecosystem services for local residents such as carbon reduction through storage and purification, soil stabilization and aquifer recharge areas.
-Coniferous, deciduous and mixed forests compose Mont Vernon's forest cover.
+Coniferous, deciduous, and mixed forests compose Mont Vernon's Forest cover.
 Forest cover across the state has been steadily diminishing since the early 1980s.
 This loss, which totals about 17,500 acres per year, is largely driven by land development" (SPNHF, 2010).
 In 2014, Mont Vernon has 4632 acres of forested land comprising approximately 43% of total land cover in Town (NRPC).
 The forests of Mont Vernon are relatively young and fragmented by the network of roads in towns.
-Decreasing forest area adversely impacts groundwater recharge, drinking water supplies and the economic viability of forest based industries such as logging and outdoor recreation.
+Decreasing forest area adversely impacts groundwater recharge, drinking water supplies and the economic viability of forest-based industries such as logging and outdoor recreation.
 (NRPC Environmental Master Plan 2014).
 Large tracts help to protect biodiversity and maintain healthy wildlife populations.

-Certain species of trees favor specific soil conditions, one of which is Appalachian oak pine forest which can be found mostly below 900 feet in southern New Hampshire, and is present in Mont Vernon, see Map 1, NH Wildlife Habitat Map.
+Certain species of trees favor specific soil conditions, one of which is Appalachian oak pine forest which can be found mostly below 900 feet in southern New Hampshire, and is present in Mont Vernon, see Map L-5, NH Wildlife Habitat Map.
 Appalachian oak pine forest currently is covering less than 10% of the state's land area and only 7.3% of the state's potential Appalachian oak pine forest is on permanently protected lands.
 This forest type supports 104 vertebrate species in New Hampshire, including 8 amphibians, 12 reptiles, 67 birds, and 17 mammals.
 Not only is it important to preserve forested areas, but evaluation of specific habitat and species must be weighed more heavily with future development.
-(NH Fish and Game Dept., Wildlife Action Plan)

-Forests deliver a vital economic role and historically there have been working forests in Mont Vernon.
+(NH Fish and Game Dept., Wildlife Action Plan) Forests deliver a vital economic role and historically there have been working forests in Mont Vernon.
 In 2007, citizens voted at town meeting to designate the Hebert Forest (lot 6-17) as an official town forest and all revenues generated are placed into the general fund.
-A forestry management plan was developed in 2007, resulting in \$47,000 of timber harvest which was added to the general fund that year to help with tax relief.
 This forestry plan should be updated every 10 years to ensure proper wood production for the future.
-Firewood is still widely used as supplemental heat source in the winter.
-Woodlots owned by private land owners continue to be harvested as supplemental income.
-Timber taxes are collected by the town when a land owner harvests wood on his/her land and provide a source of income for the town.
-Timber taxes can vary from year to year depending on the market price of wood and rate of development in town, but promoting renewable sources of revenue through forestry and preserving forests should continued to be encouraged.
+Firewood is still widely used as a supplemental heat source in the winter.
+Timber taxes are collected by the town when a landowner harvests wood on his/her land and provides a source of income for the town.
+Timber taxes can vary from year to year depending on the market price of wood and rate of development in town but promoting renewable sources of revenue through forestry and preserving forests should continue to be encouraged.